↑ Use the above buttons to navigate ↑

 Mental healthcare is severely underfunded and is not engrained in Canada’s universal healthcare system.
 Unlike other medical services available to citizens and permanent residents free of charge, a significant financial barrier exists for many individuals in Canada to access mental healthcare (Government of Canada, 2024).

 The Canadian healthcare system is also reeling from under-funding and strain from the COVID-19 pandemic (Tasker, 2022).
-Many hospitals across the country are at over-capacity, lack trained personnel, face extreme delays for surgeries and procedures, coupled with an increased need for mental health related services.
+Many hospitals across the country are over-capacity, lack trained personnel, face extreme delays for surgeries and procedures, coupled with an increased need for mental health related services.
 At this time, the Canadian healthcare system is facing a crisis (Tasker, 2022).

 Download this 2SLGBTQI Issue Brief